 A footpath from the eastern arm of Torkington Road opposite Torkington Manor offers a short diversionary walk up into fine countryside and the moated Broadoak Farm.
 On the way, there are views of both Beetham Tower, Manchester and Lyme Park.
 The bypass will wound this landsape as it swings through to Torkington Road east and lands on the footpath itself.

 Crossing under Torkington Road, the bypass will shoehorn through a small gap between the White House and Torkington Manor’s apartments, then on into sheep fields generously sheltered by trees.
 The Ochreley Brook meanders across the fields into thicker woodland.
-The bypass will cross gently rising ground on embankments visible to Torkington Primary School less than a field away .
+The bypass will be masked by earth mounds as it passes less than a field away from Torkington Primary School .
 The school values its present peaceful location.

 - On Torkington Road eastern arm walkers go to the right to reach Torkington Primary.
 Down the side of the school runs our final path, crossing the field to meet the bypass route.
 Our walk ends in this field; there is no path through without going back into Torkington.
 But it is possible to continue on the footpath east to Clough House Farm and from there walk south on road and then footpath to reach the A6.